Therapy is where you don’t have to hold it all together.

 My Commitment to You

-• I create a therapy space filled with warmth, occasional humor, and genuine conversation—a place where you can explore challenges without it feeling like a chore, even as we dig into the “hard stuff.”
-I'll meet you where you are, balancing support with gentle accountability to help you move forward.
+I offer a warm, engaging, and supportive space where therapy feels like a real conversation—not a chore, even as we tackle the hard stuff.
+I’ll meet you where you are, balancing compassion with gentle accountability to help you move forward.

-• Cultural sensitivity, political awareness, and inclusivity are central to my work.
-I recognize how cultural experiences, sociopolitical contexts, and unique identities (including race, gender, sexuality, and ethnic background) shape your past and present, and I integrate that understanding into our work together.
-I create space for exploring how larger systems impact your personal experiences.
-I also bring my experience working with neurodiverse clients, ensuring that therapy is tailored to you—not a one-size-fits-all approach.
+Cultural awareness and inclusivity are central to my work.
+I recognize how identity, culture, and larger systems shape your experiences and invite that understanding into therapy.
+I also have experience working with neurodiverse clients, ensuring therapy is tailored to you—not a one-size-fits-all approach.

-• I deeply resonate with clients navigating people-pleasing tendencies, perfectionism, grief, and trauma.
-While I maintain appropriate boundaries and don’t often disclose my experiences to clients, I recognize the courage it takes to do this work and bring both professional expertise and personal understanding to these areas.
+I resonate with clients navigating people-pleasing, perfectionism, grief, and trauma.
+While I maintain professional boundaries, I recognize the courage it takes to do this work and bring both expertise and genuine understanding to these areas.

-• Your therapy process belongs to you.
-I care deeply about your progress and ensuring our work feels meaningful.
-I’ll always support what’s best for you—whether that’s staying consistent with therapy, pausing for a break, or redefining what therapy looks like in your life.
+This is your therapy process—there’s no pressure to “get it right.”
+I care deeply about your progress and will always support what’s best for you, whether that means staying consistent, taking a break, or redefining what therapy looks like in your life.
 There’s no pressure to “achieve” in therapy or to fit into a mold—it’s about creating a space that truly works for you.

 Have Questions?